JecaTosovic/WaterNetworkAnalysis/docs/source/PyMOLplugin.rst

 .. tabs::
   .. tab:: **Key Residue and Atom Names**

-    Users will have to provide residue name assigned to water molecules and waters oxygen and hydrogen atom names.
-Alternatively, the plugin offers an automatic option, which attempts to identify water residue names and atom names using conventions from widely-used MD programs and tools.
+    Users can provide residue name assigned to water molecules, as well as the atom names for oxygen and hydrogen atoms in water molecules.
+    Alternatively, the plugin offers an automatic option, which attempts to identify water residue names and atom names using conventions from widely-used MD engines and tools.

     **Solvent Residue Name**: Specify the name of the solvent residue or opt for automatic detection.